Your holiday treat making won’t be complete without this Gingerbread Fudge! It’s perfectly spicy and sweet, and great for gifting!

 - Carefully pour mixture into mixing bowl with butter.
 Do not scrape the bottom of the pan in case any of the sugar scaled to the bottom.

-- Whisk butter and pure vanilla extract into the mixture.
+- Whisk butter, pure vanilla extract and spice mix into the mixture.
 It will be bubbly and hot.
 Be careful!

 - Allow to cool at room temperature for 30-40 minutes before mixing well and then transferring to the prepared and lined square dish.